mooxphp/jobs/README.md

     ])
 ```

-You don't need to register all Resources.
-If you don't use Job Batches, you can hide this feature by not registering it.

 Instead of publishing and modifying the config-file, you can also do all settings in AdminPanelProvider like so:

 ```php